awesomemotive/wp101plugin/readme.txt

      */
     define( 'WP101_API_KEY', 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX' );

-= I've been using the WP101 Plugin for some time now — will upgrading to 5.x break my site? =

-We've made every effort to ensure a smooth transition to version 5.x of the WP101 plugin from earlier versions:

-* Upon upgrading, your existing API key will be exchanged for a new API key automatically.
-* If you've defined the API key via the `WP101_API_KEY` constant, you'll be given instructions for updating the value.
-* Hidden courses and videos will automatically be passed to the WP101 Plugin app as part of the exchange, and will be reflected automatically.
-No more having to filter out videos!

 == Screenshots ==

 1. The video tutorial selection and viewing interface.
 2. Add your own custom videos and deploy them to one or more sites.
 3. Choose to hide or show individual videos—or an entire series—on a per-domain basis.
 4. Manage all your client domains remotely, from one dashboard.
-5. With a Pro License, you can also embed the 31-part WordPress 101 video series on the front-end of your membership site.
+5. With an Agency Plan, you can also embed the 31-part WordPress 101 video series on the front-end of your membership site.
 6. Use one API key across all your sites, or generate unique API keys as needed.

 == Changelog ==

 For a complete list of changes, please see [the plugin's GitHub repository](https://github.com/leftlane/wp101plugin/blob/master/CHANGELOG.md).

+= 5.3.1 =
+* Tested and verified for WordPress 6.0.1
+* Resolved warning in PHP 8

 = 5.3 =
 * Tested and verified for WordPress 5.7.